BBC Four Goes Slow: All Aboard! The Canal Trip

 All Aboard!
 The Canal Trip is a two-hour narrowboat journey along the Kennet and Avon Canal from Bath Top Lock (lock 13) to the Dundas Aqueduct.
 The episode features visual information but no spoken commentary.

 All Aboard!
 The Sleigh Ride

 All Aboard!
-The Sleigh Ride is a two-hour real-time reindeer sleigh ride with Sami people filmed in Karasjok, Norway.
+The Sleigh Ride is a two-hour real-time reindeer sleigh ride with Sami people filmed in Karasjok Municipality in Finnmark county, Norway.
 It aired on 24 December 2015.
 It was repeated on 24 December 2016 and on 16 December 2017.
-The programme features two Sami women in traditional dress leading three reindeer, each with a sleigh, across the tundra following a traditional reindeer postal route from Karasjok north-westward to the sea, crossing frozen lakes and birch woodland, and encountering dog sleds, ice fishermen and other nomadic Sami people.
+The programme features two Sami women in traditional dress leading three reindeer, each with a sleigh, across the tundra following a traditional reindeer postal route from the village of Karasjok north-westward to the sea, crossing frozen lakes and birch woodland, and encountering dog sleds, ice fishermen and other nomadic Sami people.
 The programme covers a two-hour period, over which time the light fades and the way is lit by flaming torches.
 The two Sami reindeer herders are Charlotte Iselin Mathisen and Anne-Louise Gaup.